Push Mower Buying Guide

 Toro Smartstow Mower

 With a few exceptions, gas mowers must always be stored flat on the floor, so they generally take up more space in the garage.
-They need to be kept on the ground in case any fluids leak out and drip on anything below.
+They must be kept on the ground in case fluids leak and drip on anything below.
 Electric designs can be stored hanging up or standing vertically against a wall since they do not have oil and gas to drain out.

 Setting

-The setting in which you will be using it is important.
-If you are in a quiet neighborhood, an electric mower will not disturb the peace while a gas engine is very loud and will be heard from very far away.
-The silence of electric mowers is also very safe, as you can hear kids or animals playing nearby, and ensure they remain at a safe distance.
+It is essential to consider the setting in which you will be using it.
+If you are in a quiet neighborhood, an electric mower will not disturb the peace, while a gas engine is thunderous and will be heard from far away.
+The silence of electric mowers is also very safe, as you can listen to kids or animals playing nearby and ensure they remain at a safe distance.

 In Conclusion

-Now that you have a sense of which mowers are best-suited for you, take a look at the models we liked to find the perfect one.
-Whichever one you choose, it will be a long-term investment, so take the time to figure out which one will meet your needs.
-Don’t let your grass take control this summer, so make sure you get the right mower for the job, and always remember to do your best work.
+Now that you have a sense of which mowers are best suited for you take a look at the models we liked to find the perfect one.
+Whatever you choose will be a long-term investment, so take the time to figure out which will meet your needs.
+Don’t let your grass take control this summer, so ensure you get the right mower for the job, and always remember to do your best work.

 2 Comments